Our products

 Brandade with piquillo pepper

-Replace the panipuris with canned piquillo peppers as a container.
+Substitute the panipuris with canned piquillo peppers as containers.
 Fill each pepper with the brandade and serve cold or warm with the herb mayonnaise on top.
-It's a more Mediterranean version and a classic of Basque-Catalan pintxos.
+This is a more Mediterranean version and a classic Basque-Catalan pintxo.

 Brandade with smoked cod